simyseng/ApplePie/README.md

 This repository contains the source code of the Apple Pie end-of-chapter project of Unit 2 in App Development with Swift.
 It consists of the 5 parts of the project as printed in the [App Development with Swift](https://itunes.apple.com/us/book/app-development-with-swift/id1219117996?mt=11) iBook.

+The 5 parts of the code can be found in the 5 branches of this repository.
+The master branch contains the final completed code, which is the same as *part-5* while the other branches follows the completed individual parts as described in the iBook.

 ## Part 1: Building the Interface
 The user interface is created within `Main.storyboard`.
 Some code to link up the `IBOutlet`s and IBAction`s are included in the `viewcontroller`.